padrino/padrino-framework/posts/looking-at-projects-using-padrino.md

 There have been a great deal of Sinatra + Padrino applications released into the wild over the last 2 years.
 Many of these have actually been [Lipsiasoft](http://www.lipsiasoft.com/portfolio) websites built in Padrino by Davide, one of our core team members.
-Padrino originally started in part because of Davide’s interest in using Sinatra at his own Italy-based consulting company.
+Padrino originally started in part because of Davide's interest in using Sinatra at his own Italy-based consulting company.